I want to share with you, step by step, how to start a blog on a budget.

 Great, your hosting and domain are finally set up!
 There’ll be a few videos to get you started, then it’s time to install WordPress.

-WordPress will be accessible within the Control Panel.
+WordPress will be accessible from the Control Panel.

 Now you can proceed to install WordPress by following the prompts.